AJRepo/apparmor-skype/README.md

 See the file snap.skype.skype.add for the text to add.
 See the file snap.skype.skype.diff for a git diff

+You can update with the command:
+`patch /var/lib/snapd/apparmor/profiles/snap.skype.skype snap.skype.skype.diff`

 2. Use apparmor_parser to replace (-r flag) that profile